jrc03c/git-cheat-sheet/readme.md

 ## What should I use Git for?

 Git is used extensively by software developers because it excels at tracking changes to text files.
 However, Git can be used to track changes to virtually any kind of file — though it's important to be aware that there are some caveats that come with tracking changes to very large non-text files (like videos).
 (See [Git Large File Storage](https://git-lfs.com/) for more info.)
 In short, if something is representable as a file on your computer, Git can probably track its history.
 Personally, I turn almost every project into a Git repository because it's just so damn useful!

-## What are merge conflicts?

-...

-# Installation

-Follow the instructions on [the Git downloads page](https://git-scm.com/downloads) to install either the command line tool or a GUI application.

 # Cheat sheet